 Improving Care for Opioid-exposed Newborns (ICON)

-The ICON project partners with the Vermont Department of Health and the Vermont Children's Hospital at Fletcher Allen Health Care to improve health outcomes for opioid-exposed newborns.
+The ICON project partners with the Vermont Department of Health and the The University of Vermont Children's Hospital to improve health outcomes for opioid-exposed newborns.
 Improved health outcomes are achieved by provision of educational sessions on up-to-date recommendations and guidelines to health care professionals who provide care for opioid-dependent pregnant women and their infants.

 The project also maintains a maternal and newborn population-focused database for tracking process and outcome measures.
 This data is used to identify gaps in care and systems related resources; the project addresses these gaps through quality improvement initiatives, focused on enhanced care processes and systems’ changes.